 Wednesdays are slightly different as (since earlier this month) my mum has been watching Miles for me from 10am to 1pm.
 I’ve started to take on freelance writing commissions again and, as babies sleeping habits can be unpredictable, my mum has Miles for these hours so I know I can get that work done no matter what happens.
 I tend to head to a café and write solidly for 3 hours and in my world that’s a little slice of bliss!
 I have a cup of coffee while it’s still hot and work uninterrupted for the longest stretch I’ll get all week.
 Afterwards, I head home for lunch with my mum and reassurance from Miles that he missed me.
 (I’m so needy!)

 14.30 – 16.00 Miles has some milk and hopefully another sleep.
 If he’s woken up late and/or slept for over 2 hours in the morning he may skip this nap but usually he’s pretty ready for a lie down by now.
-On the day of writing this he went down at 2.25 and woke at 16.00.
+(On the day of writing this he went down at 14.25 and woke at 16.00.)
 On a good day he’ll sleep until 16.00 and I’ll be finishing off tasks and editing any words I’ve written that morning while he sleeps.

 16.00 – 17.00 AKA the longest hour that ever existed.
 On days Miles doesn’t have an afternoon nap we fill this time with play dates, messy play or soft play and it passes much more quickly but we mostly play at home at the minute.

-17.00 – 19.00 I start cooking Miles’ dinner, do his bath (scrub food from his hair/ears etc), he has another play, we read more books, then it’s bottle and bedtime.
+17.00 – 19.00 I start cooking Miles’ dinner, do his bath (scrub food from his hair/ears etc), he has another play, we read some books, then it’s bottle and bedtime.